-As of December 31, 2013, the aggregate potential milestone payments that we were eligible to receive under each of our out-license agreements with Astellas was equal to approximately \$95.0 million.
-We are also eligible to receive potential milestone payments under collaboration agreements with Merck and Sanofi, but we consider those agreements to be inactive at this time.
+As of December 31, 2014, the aggregate potential milestone payments that we were eligible to receive under each of our out-license agreements with Astellas was equal to approximately \$95.0 million.
 These amounts assume that all remaining milestones associated with the milestone payments are met.
-Although we believe that some of the milestones contained in these out-license agreements may be achieved, it is highly unlikely that a significant number of them will be achieved.
 Because the milestones are highly contingent and we have limited control over whether the development and regulatory milestones will be achieved, we are not in a position to reasonably estimate how much, if any, of the potential milestone payments will ultimately be received, or when.
-Additionally, under these out-license agreements, many of the milestone events are related to progress in clinical trials which will take several years to achieve.
+Many of the milestone events are related to progress in clinical trials which will take several years to achieve.